- A problem about a car (US version).

 - The Outer Limits: Flight of Fear is accelerated using linear induction motors (LIM), which generate a sequentially moving magnetic wave that propels the coaster like a surfer.
 A pair of LIMs is 85.3 m (280 foot) long and can accelerate the coaster to 24 m/s (54 mph) in 3.9 s.
 Determine the magnitude of the starting acceleration (in g) of the Flight of Fear.

 - The HyperSonic XLC (Extreme Launch Coaster) was the world's first roller coaster to be launched using compressed air.
 Four, 150 kW (200 hp) compressed air motors accelerate the eight seat coaster from zero to 36 m/s (80 mph) in 1.8 s.
 Determine the magnitude of the starting acceleration (in g) of the Hypersonic XLC.

 - When ejection seats were being developed, it was not known if a human could survive the intense acceleration needed to clear a jet fighter in an emergency.
 In 1954, US Air Force Colonel John Stapp was strapped into the seat of a rocket sled and blasted across the New Mexico desert at 282 m/s (632 mph) to examine the physiological effects of high speed ejection.
 The sled traveling at eight-tenths the speed of sound, a land speed record at that time, was then guided into a large trough of water, stopping it in a mere 1.4 s.
 Determine the magnitude of the average acceleration during the critical portion of this experiment.
 (Colonel Stapp subjected himself to several extreme acceleration experiments and survived all of them relatively unharmed.)

 - US Federal Motor Vehicle Safety Standard No. 208 specifies performance requirements for the protection of vehicle occupants in crashes.
-In an auto accident, passengers and drivers should not experience accelerations of 60 g for longer than 36 milliseconds.
-At what speed did the authors of this standard assume a typical accident would take place?
+In an auto accident, passengers and drivers should not experience an acceleration of 60 g for longer than 36 milliseconds.
+At what speed did the authors of this standard assume the typical auto accident would take place?